Scroll to top

 Foreign Operators

-Foreign close protection personnel face significant restrictions in Turkey.
+Foreign close protection personnel face significant legal restrictions in Turkey.
 All armed security must be provided by Turkish-licensed operators.
 MIT takes an active interest in foreign security activities in Turkey.
 Transparent engagement with Turkish authorities is strongly recommended.

 Local Intel